Money Saving Strategies

 Negotiate the Price

-Although not true for all rental homes, many rental owners and property managers will make a deal on rates.
-If they are hesitant to budge on a peak-season trip, try getting an additional night.
-Your best chance of a reduced rate is shifting to an off-season week.
+Although not true for all properties, many owners and property managers will negotiate rates.
+If they are unwilling to budge on a highly-desirable stay, try asking for an additional night.
+The off-season offers your greatest opportunity to negotiate a lower rate.

 - Phone service